-The RRS adopted new accounting guidance, GASB Statement No. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25 and No. 50, with the June 30, 2014 reporting period.
+GASB Statement No. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25 and No. 50.
 The statement requires changing the presentation of the financial statements, notes to the financial statements, and required supplementary information.
 Significant changes include an actuarial calculation of total and net pension liability.
 It also includes comprehensive footnote disclosure regarding the pension liability, the sensitivity of the net pension liability to the discount rate, and increased investment activity disclosures.
-The total pension liability, determined in accordance with GASB No. 67, is presented in Note 5 and in the Required Supplementary Information on page 42-44.
+The total pension liability, determined in accordance with GASB No. 67, is presented in Note V and in the Required Supplementary Information on page 38.